bioinformaticsdotca/BiCG_2017/R_and_unix_review.md

 #### The Easy Way

-In RStudio we can use the "Files" tab to navigate.
+In RStudio we can use "Session" > "Set Working Directory".

 ### Data Types